nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

 |  3 | 2006-10-09 |
 +----+------------+</pre>

-The first two rows have the same value in the `day` column, so if I consider those to be duplicates, here&#8217;s a query to find them.
-The query uses a `GROUP BY` clause to put all the rows with the same `day` value into one &#8220;group&#8221; and then count the size of the group:
+The first two rows have the same value in the `day` column, so if I consider those to be duplicates, here's a query to find them.
+The query uses a `GROUP BY` clause to put all the rows with the same `day` value into one "group" and then count the size of the group:

 <pre>select day, count(*) from test GROUP BY day;
 +------------+----------+